NielsOuvrard/git-workshop/readme.md

 `runs-on` is used to specify the operating system to run the job on.
 Here, we use ubuntu-latest.

-[!warning] The OS windows-latest and macos-latest are not available in the EPITECH servers.
+> :warning: The OS windows-latest and macos-latest are not available in the EPITECH servers.

 ```yml
     runs-on: ubuntu-latest